Gary Elkerton: Personal life

 Elkerton met local fashion model, Pascale Roby in Lacanau, France in 1984.
 The couple married in 1987 and were divorced in 2000.
 From 1986 to 2005, Gary resided in either Lacanau or Seignosse, France.

 He has now returned to where it all began for him and he is currently living where he calls 'home' Alexandra Headland on the Sunshine Coast, Queensland.

-He is a highly skilled motocross rider and was a successful competitor in cross-boarding (surfing and snowboarding) events.
+He is a motocross rider who competed in cross-boarding (surfing and snowboarding) events.

 His surfing is recorded in movies such as Kong's Island, Mad Wax and The Performers I & II.

 In his post-competition phase of life, Kong has numerous business interests.
 He retains deep involvement with surfing through his role as host of 'Kong' specialty surf tours and as a coach of elite surfers such as Bede Durbidge, and as a brand ambassador for Mt Woodgee Surfboards.

 Elkerton has completed an autobiography with Gold Coast writer, Peter McGuinness.
 Kong: The Life & Times of a Surfing Legend is published by HarperCollins.